hiitsgabe/hiitsgabe/README.md

 ### Projects that I am proud of

+- **2026** -: I helped create the AI agent structure for Trestle, helping general contractors reduce their workload by more than 40 hours a month.
+- **2025**: I published an academic paper at a relevant IEEE conference on web accessibility and the use of AI to improve it.
-- **2024**: As a Staff Engineer at [Zenvia](https://www.zenvia.com) (NASDAQ: ZENV), I led the development of a new micro-frontend architecture for the platform.
+- **2024**: As a Staff Engineer at Zenvia (NASDAQ: ZENV), I led the development of a new micro-frontend architecture for the platform.
 The launch was a major success, attracting over 10,000 paying customers.
-- **2020**: I co-founded [Pingback.com](https://www.pingback.com), initially a Substack competitor.
+- **2020**: I co-founded Pingback.com, initially a Substack competitor.
 Over time, it evolved into a platform that enables companies to engage with their customers through blogs, newsletters, lead conversion pages, and other tools.
-- **2019**: I played a key role in building an educational platform for the beauty industry, working closely with [Wella](https://www.wella.com/) to develop [WellaEdu](https://www.wellaedu.com.br).
+- **2019**: I played a key role in building an educational platform for the beauty industry, working closely with Wella to develop WellaEdu.
 This project remains one of my proudest achievements, thanks to the incredible team I helped lead.
+- **2018 & 2022**: I led initiatives to help aspiring developers kickstart their careers.
+In our most recent cohort (June 2022), we successfully guided 17 individuals into the software development industry.
-- **2016**: I joined [Mercatório](https://www.mercatorio.com.br) as its first developer and a co-founder.
+- **2016**: I joined Mercatório as its first developer and a co-founder.
 Mercatório transformed access to structured financial data in Brazil, delivering a platform that empowered banks and investment firms with Big Data insights for market strategy.
-- **2019 & 2022**: I led initiatives to help aspiring developers kickstart their careers.
-In our most recent cohort (June 2022), we successfully guided 17 individuals into the software development industry.
+- **2014**: I started creating startups, improving my tech knowledge, and failing in several ventures.
+That led to crucial insights regarding product-market fit, technology, and the focus on creating a product that solves a real-world problem.
+Although nothing I built at that time was groundbreaking, I am proud of the lessons learned.

 <br>